alokvermaei2007/ci4/README.md

 # User Management App

 This is a simple CodeIgniter 4 app that allows you to manage users in a database.

-(Please refere to automated script read me file to install via sh)
+## Requirements

-Requirements
+- PHP 7.3 or later

-PHP 7.3 or later
+- MySQL 5.6 or later

-MySQL 5.6 or later
+## Installation

-# Installation
+1. Clone the repository or download the ZIP archive.

-Clone the repository or download the ZIP archive.
+2. Create a new MySQL database for the app.

-Create a new MySQL database for the app.
+3. Copy the `.env.example` file to `.env` and adjust the database settings.

-Copy the .env.example file to .env and adjust the database settings.
+4. Run `composer install` to install the dependencies.

-Run composer install to install the dependencies.
+5. Run `php spark migrate` to create the users table.

-Run php spark migrate to create the users table.
+6. Run `php spark serve` to start the development server.

-Run php spark serve to start the development server.
+## Controllers

-# Contollers
+The `UserCrud` class is located in the `app/Controllers` directory and provides the following methods:

-The UserCrud class is located in the app/Contollers directory and provides the following methods:
+- `index`: retrieves all users from the database.

-index: retrieves all users from the database.
+- `create`: displays a form to create a new user.

-create: creates a new user in the database using the given data.
+- `store`: creates a new user in the database using the given data.

-store: store a new user in the database using the given data.
+- `update`: updates a user by ID in the database using the given data.

-update: updates a user by ID in the database using the given data.
+- `delete`: deletes a user by ID from the database.

-delete: deletes a user by ID from the database.
+## Routes

-The app has the following routes defined in the app/Config/Routes.php file:
+The app has the following routes defined in the `app/Config/Routes.php` file:

-GET /: redirects to /users-list.
+- `GET /`: redirects to `/users-list`.

-GET /users-list: displays a list of all users.
+- `GET /users-list`: displays a list of all users.

-GET /user-form: displays a form to create a new user.
+- `GET /user-form`: displays a form to create a new user.